-- The letter of representation will be amended to include additional representations on the treatment of Heritage Assets.
-There were no further representations to those that are standard as part of the audit. - 6.3 ACTION: The Committee is asked to note the contents of KPMG's Draft Annual Audit Report to the Members of Perth & Kinross Council and the Controller of Audit for the year ended 31 March 2022. - 6.4 It is anticipated that the final 2021/22 Annual Audit Report to the Members of Perth & Kinross Council and the Controller of Audit for the year ended 31 March 2022 will be issued by KPMG following completion of the final accounts process.
+- The letter of representation was amended to include additional representations on the treatment of Heritage Assets.
+There were no further representations to those that are standard as part of the audit. - 6.3 ACTION: The Committee is asked to note the contents of KPMG's Annual Audit Report to the Members of Perth & Kinross Council and the Controller of Audit for the year ended 31 March 2022.